FAQs

 What is the London Met Students’ Union (LMSU) Leaders election?

 The Students’ Union Leaders election takes place annually in March.
 We elect a number of students to full and part-time leadership positions.
-All the leaders elected in the most recent election will take up office from 1st July 2024 to 30th June 2025.
+The leaders elected in our upcoming election will take office for the 2025-26 academic year.

 All students at London Metropolitan University are members of the Students’ Union, unless you have decided to opt-out.
 All currently enrolled students can stand and vote in the election, although for some positions the participants are restricted to self-identifying demographics.
 If elected to a part-time role or student council role you must remain a student for the duration of your term of office.